Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Check the Network tab on your Chrome browser (Right click on your page -> Inspect -> Network).
 Now reload the page, and the browser will show you the list of all files.

-In the below example, the contact form scripts of Formidable forms and Caldera forms are loading on the home page, though there are no forms on the homepage.
+In the below example, the contact form scripts of Formidable Forms and Caldera forms are loading on the home page, though there are no forms on the homepage.

 Now remove the unwanted scripts using Perfmatters (the Premium plugin I use) or Asset Cleanup (free version).